 Having an ERP Implementation Plan is critical as it sets the foundation for 100% commitment and success – by both you and Full Sail.
 Whether you are looking to implement Vision for the first time, embrace overhead allocation, reengineer your work breakdown structure, or go global in a multi-company/multi-currency environment, the planning session allows us to understand your firm’s processes, structure, and ultimate goals to ensure a successful implementation.
 Through direct hands-on business experience, our consultants will guide you on our best practices and provide suggestions on ways to get the most out of Vision.

 Benefit From Our ERP Implementation Experience

 We recognize the significant investment required to purchase an ERP software package.
 Therefore, we feel it is our duty to ensure that firms go into the purchase with eyes wide-open.
-Through the entire life cycle process, our team will emphasis and work with your firm on the following eight key areas that we have found impact the success of an ERP implementation:
+Through the entire life cycle process, our team will emphasize and work with your firm on the following eight key areas that we have found impact the success of an ERP implementation:

 - Executive Support– In order to get buy-in from employees on the importance of using any system or adopting any process you implement, you first MUST have executive support.
 Your firm is investing a lot of time and money into this decision.
 The message must come from the top.
 If the executives of your firm don’t see the importance, then others will probably feel the same way.
 As with any new process or change, it’s important to demonstrate a ROI and the key areas that will be improved within your company.